Rudrojuvinitha/CODETECH-task2/README.md

 objective:Create a simple vulnerability scanning tool that scans a network or website for common security vulnerabilites such as open ports,outdated software versions, and misconfigurations

-keyactivites:A vulnerability scan is automated high_level test that looks for potential security vulnerabilities,while a penetration test is an exhaustive exmination that includes a live person actually digging into your networks complexities to exploit the weakness in your systems
+keyactivites:A vulnerability scan is automated high_level test that looks for potential security vulnerabilities,while a penetration test is an exhaustive exmination that includes a live person actually digging into your networks complexities to exploit the weakness in your systems.